West Cornwall · TR17 · Cornwall Council West

 Why Marazion is its own job.

-The whole town centre is within the Conservation Area and the AONB; views to and from St Michael's Mount are a material planning consideration on most schemes.
+The planning backdrop in West Cornwall is real, not abstract: the whole town centre is within the Conservation Area and the AONB; views to and from St Michael's Mount are a material planning consideration on most schemes.
 Roof pitches, ridge heights and seaward elevations are tightly controlled.
 For architectural design specifically, parts of Marazion sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Marazion drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Marazion project as a TR17-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR17 parish brief as the design brief and the Marazion application has somewhere to land.
+Whether the project is on modern coastal builds in the centre or further out toward Goldsithney, the architectural design response is locally tuned.

 Planning note